lorenwel/linefit_ground_segmentation/README.md

 The ground segmentation ROS node can be launch by executing `roslaunch linefit_ground_segmentation_ros segmentation.launch`.
 Input and output topic names can be specified in the same file.

+Getting up and running with your own point cloud source should be as simple as:

+1. Change the `input_topic` parameter in `segmentation.launch` to your topic.
+2. Adjust the `sensor_height` parameter in 'segmentation_params.yaml' to the height where the sensor is mounted on your robot (e.g. KITTI Velodyne: 1.8m)

 ## Parameter description

 Parameters are set in `linefit_ground_segmentation_ros/launch/segmentation_params.yaml`